idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 ### Sampling Analysis

-Here we show the effect of various sampling techniques on the training of a polynomial chaos surrogate.
+Here the effect of various sampling techniques on the training of a polynomial chaos surrogate is shown.
 Three different types of samplers were used: Monte Carlo, tensor quadrature, and Smolyak sparse quadrature.
 Monte Carlo was run with increasing number of samples and the quadrature was run with increasing order.
-Not that the polynomial expansion order was set constant.
+Note, the polynomial expansion order was set constant.
 The performance metric is the error in the mean and standard deviation versus the number of total training points. [samp_avg_uniform]-[samp_max_normal] show the results of this study for each quantity of interest and each parameter distribution.
-It should be noted that the uniform distributions ([samp_avg_uniform] and [samp_max_uniform]) have an analytical mean and standard deviation, which is why there is nice convergence.
+The uniform distributions ([samp_avg_uniform] and [samp_max_uniform]) have an analytical mean and standard deviation, which is why there is nice convergence.
 However, the normal distributions ([samp_avg_normal] and [samp_max_normal]) use numerical integration to compute the reference mean and standard deviation, which is why there is a more spurious convergence at low errors.

 !plot scatter id=samp_avg_uniform caption=Sample convergence for moments of average temperature with uniform parameter distributions filename=examples/surrogates/gold/poly_chaos_avg_uniform_results.csv